SlavaVid/test_app/README.md

-Complete Ruby on Rails developer
+First test repo on Complete Ruby on Rails developer